warpje5/hyprland-dotfiles-gruvbox/README.md

-Necessary apps - playerctl, hyprshot, nm-applet, blueman-applet, nwg-look, swaylock-effects!!!, wlogout!!!, gammastep, starship, cliphist and everything for it,
+Necessary apps - playerctl, hyprshot, nm-applet, blueman-applet, nwg-look, swaylock-effects!!!, wlogout!!!, gammastep, starship, cliphist and everything for it.

+I use waybar compiled with cava support.
+If you use arch you can install waybar-cava package from aur, its the same thing.

 keep in mind, theme looks way better with gammastep warm colors, place your location in config to switch between day/night modes automatically